 Mistake 5, not iterating

-The fix: 2-3 iterations equals an excellent result.
+What to do instead: 2-3 iterations give an excellent result.
 The first draft is the structure, the iterations are the polish.

 Typical iteration examples: